HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/intro.md

 # List of Gate Operations

 Operations are the atomic instructions in any quantum program that can be represented by qoqo/roqoqo.
-Gate operations are single-, two- or multi-qubit unitary operations that apply a unitary transformation and can be executed on a any universal quantum computer.
+Gate operations are single-, two- or multi-qubit unitary operations that apply a unitary transformation and can be executed on any universal quantum computer.
 Mathematically, a gate can be represented by a unitary matrix.

 A list of the gate operations available in qoqo and roqoqo with their mathematical description is provided in this section.
 We differentiate between [single-qubit gates](single_qubit_gates.md) acting on a single qubit, [two-qubit gates](two_qubit_gates.md) applied on a pair of qubits and [multi-qubit gates](multi_qubit_gates.md) affecting a series of qubits.

 ### Notation

-* A rotation angle is usually annotated with \\( \theta \\) and the according argument being `theta`.
+* A rotation angle is usually annotated with \\( \theta \\) and its corresponding argument is `theta`.
-* For the phase angle the symbol \\( \varphi \\) is used.
+* For the phase angle, the symbol \\( \varphi \\) is used.
 * The rotation angle  \\( \phi \\)  in the x-y plane is addressed by the argument name `phi`.
 * \\( \sigma_x \\), \\( \sigma_y \\), \\( \sigma_z \\) are the Pauli matrices X, Y, Z
 \\[